Catholicism

 News about humility

 The human vision of humility is like the human vision of love: limited.
 Humility must exert its influence at all times and in all places.
-Humility does not allow for a choice about whether or not to practice it.
+Humility does not allow for a choice in whether or not to practice it.
 Humility thus demands infinite availability and infinite vigilance.
-It demands—a term that has almost disappeared from our vocabulary—a word that has almost disappeared from our vocabulary.
-Continue reading
+It demands—a term that has almost disappeared from our… Continue reading

 -